-Saul A. Green, '72, is of counsel in the Litigation and Trial Group of Miller Canfield.
+Saul A. Green, '72, is senior counsel at Miller, Canfield, Paddock, and Stone in Detroit.
 He rejoined the law firm in 2012 after serving as deputy mayor of the City of Detroit from 2008 to 2011.
 Prior to his appointment with the City of Detroit, in which he oversaw the police, fire, law, and homeland security departments, he was senior counsel and a member of Miller Canfield's Criminal Defense Group and Litigation and Dispute Resolution Group, with a specialty in alternative dispute resolution, white-collar crime, and high-profile litigation.
 Professor Green was appointed U.S. attorney for the Eastern District of Michigan by President William J. Clinton, and served in that capacity from May 1994 to May 2001.
 During his many years of public service, he has held the positions of Wayne County corporation counsel; chief counsel, U.S. Department of Housing and Urban Development, Detroit Field Office; and assistant U.S. attorney.
 He completed service as the independent monitor overseeing implementation of police reforms in Cincinnati, Ohio.
 In 2009, he received the Dennis W. Archer Public Service Award, recognizing outstanding public service to the metropolitan Detroit region, from the Detroit Metropolitan Bar Association.
 Professor Green received his law degree in 1972 from Michigan Law and a BA in pre-legal studies in 1969 from the University of Michigan.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home